top of page

 Example:

-A 15-minute walk after lunch helps not only with digestion but also to clear your mind and free up space for newer, calmer energy.
+A 15-minute walk after lunch helps with digestion and clears your mind, freeing up space for newer, calmer energy.

 4. Eating to Support Emotional Balance